rickymoorhouse/blog/content/blog/2022/costa-rica-tortuguero-2/index.md

 {{<fig "DSC_0114.jpeg">}}
 {{<fig "DSC_0119.jpeg">}}

-We then headed down into the national park, stopping briefly for José to provide our ticket reference numbers at the rangers office to confirm we could all enter the park.
-As we passed through the parks more vibrant canals we saw a number of birds including herons, cormorants and then noticed all the tour boats gathered in a circle around something in the water.
+We then headed down into the national park, stopping briefly for José to provide our ticket reference numbers at the ranger's office to confirm we could all enter the park.
+As we passed through the parks more vibrant canals, we saw a number of birds including herons, cormorants and then noticed all the tour boats gathered in a circle around something in the water.
 We joined the circle and then realised what they were watching - dolphins!
 We continued to watch them as all the boats proceeded to chase them down the river for a while - could see a group of them with young, but I didn't manage to time it right to capture a photo of them - was amazing seeing them making their way along the river breaching the surface in their group.

 {{<fig "DSC_0120.jpeg">}}
 {{<fig "DSC_0125.jpeg">}}
 {{<fig "DSC_0171.jpeg">}}

-After following the dolphins for a bit we then headed back down the river and heard the sounds of a group of Howler Monkeys and then saw them including a mother with a baby on it's back swinging through the trees.
+After following the dolphins for a while, we then headed back down the river and heard the sounds of a group of Howler Monkeys and then saw them including a mother with a baby on its back swinging through the trees.
 {{<fig "DSC_0136.jpeg">}}
 {{<fig "DSC_0137.jpeg">}}
 {{<fig "DSC_0140.jpeg">}}